rapyuta-robotics/amr-deployment/README.rst

 ``ros_distro``
  select ros distro, currently supported are melodic and noetic ``robot_device_name``:
  The name of the robot device onboarded to rapyuta.io when device_deploy.yaml is being used.
-``robot_device_network_interface``:
+``package_arguments``:
+ Add all the environment variables to be inserted or overwritten for ALL packages, this needs to be a dict ``robot_device_network_interface``:
  The network interface to be used when native network is used in device_deploy.yaml and native network is deployed on Robot device.
 ``nuc_device_name``:
  The list of the NUC devices onboarded to rapyuta.io when device_deploy.yaml is being used.
 ``nuc_device_network_interface``:
  The network interface to be used when native network is used in device_deploy.yaml and native network is deployed on NUC device.

 Troubleshooting Tips:
 ^^^^^^^^^^^